Wallsmedia/DotNetCore.Azure.Configuration.KvSecrets/README.md

-# Azure Key Vault Secrets configuration provider for Microsoft.Extensions.Configuration
+## DotNetCore Azure Configuration KeyVault Secrets

-The AspNetCore.Azure.Configuration.KvSecrets based on [Azure.Extensions.AspNetCore.Configuration.Secrets][source]
+The DotNetCore.Azure.Configuration.KvSecrets based on [Azure.Extensions.AspNetCore.Configuration.Secrets][source].
-which package allows storing configuration values using Azure Key Vault Secrets.

 ## Improvements
+- Allows storing configuration values using Azure Key Vault Secrets.
 - Allows to load secrets by list and map them into new names.
 - Allows to load  secrets into the configuration section.